Program and Account Admins

 Setting Contacts as Inactive

-All contacts that are able to receive Signal Vine messages are set as “active = TRUE”.
+All contacts that are able to receive Message texts are set as “active = TRUE”.
 When a contact opts out of messaging, they are automatically set as “inactive” and cannot receive messages unless they are manually opted back in.

 If you’d like to ensure a group of contacts is unable to receive outbound messages but want to maintain their records on the platform, you can set contacts in bulk as “active = FALSE”, which prevents these contacts from receiving any messages moving forward.